veysiyildiz/beer-collection/README.md

         - `utils.ts`

 ## Installation
-To install and run the Beer Collection App you will need `.env.local` file I will send it via e-mail, please follow these steps and after cloning project add .env file into project:
+To install and run the Beer Collection App you will need `.env.local` file, please follow these steps and rename `env.local.sample` file to `.env.local` after cloning project:

 1. Clone the repository:
     ```bash